kjytay/fwelnet/README.md

 (fwelnet)***, a variant of the elastic net which has feature-specific penalties.
 These penalties are based on additional information that the user has on the features. `fwelnet` works with continuous and binary responses.
-For details, please see the preprint (to come soon).
+For details, please see the [preprint](https://arxiv.org/abs/2006.01395).
 For a short tutorial on how to use the package, please see the vignette in the `vignettes/` folder.

 An example
 ----------